n-elsonf/World-of-Bingalee/README.md

-# cs3110-finalproject
+# World of Binglaee
-Madelyn Leon mkl78
-Carly Jiang cjj43
-Nelson Feng nf243
-Evan Chen ec723
+Created by Nelson Feng, Carly Jiang, Evan Chen, and Madelyn Leon